 Consider leaving a gift in your will

 Gifts in wills are a unique opportunity to do more for melanoma research and future generations than you ever imagined possible.
-Watch the video below to see our CEO talking about why.

-Melanoma Institute Australia’s purpose is to prevent, treat and cure melanoma.
+Melanoma Institute Australia’s mission is to prevent, treat and cure melanoma.
 If you share this vision, then please consider leaving a gift to the Institute in your will so that together, we can create a future without melanoma.